fornaciari/starter-academic/content/post/news_eacl2021/index.md

 ---
 title: Deception detection, new paper at EACL2021!
 subtitle: >
-\"BERTective, or detective BERT\: Language Models and Contextual Information for Deception Detection\", with Dirk Hovy, Federico Bianchi and Massimo Poesio
+\"BERTective, or detective BERT: Language Models and Contextual Information for Deception Detection\", with Dirk Hovy, Federico Bianchi and Massimo Poesio

 # Summary for listings and search engines
 summary: BERTective, or detective BERT Language Models and Contextual Information for Deception Detection